WHAT IS INDIANA’S “DEAD RED” LAW?

 Why is the Dead Red Light Law Important?

-This law was a bit controversial when it was introduced because many people wondered, “What problem are we trying to solve here?”
+This traffic law was a bit controversial when it was introduced because many people wondered, “What problem are we trying to solve here?”
 It addresses an issue most motorists don’t notice unless they ride a motorcycle, bike, or scooter: traffic lights don’t always see you.

 It’s a myth that traffic signals work by sensing weight or size.
 Most traffic signals use electromagnetic induction, where the presence of iron triggers the stoplight to notice a vehicle.
 However, a bike or scooter that has little to no iron often won’t trigger traffic lights appropriately.